Windows Installer properties are used during the installation process.

 Execution level... - this link displays the EXE bootstrapper's Execution Level Settings.

-Setting the execution level to "Highest Available" or "Require Administrator" will enable "Create EXE setup file" option from Media Page.
+Setting the execution level to "Highest Available" or "Require Administrator" will enable "Create EXE setup file" option from Build Page.
 If this option is disabled in the Configuration tab, setting the execution level to "No Execution Level" will not enable it.

 Minimize Installation Time